 * NOTE: This method appends the values to the existing list (if any).
 Use * {@link #setLifecyclePolicies(java.util.Collection)} or {@link #withLifecyclePolicies(java.util.Collection)} if * you want to override the existing values. *

-* * @param lifecyclePolicies * An array ofLifecyclePolicy
+* * @param lifecyclePolicies * An array ofLifecyclePolicy objects that define the file system's

-object.
-A LifecycleConfiguration
+* LifecycleConfiguration object.
+A LifecycleConfiguration object informs EFS

 * lifecycle management and EFS Intelligent-Tiering of the following: